 Min Zaw is a medic.
-He spends his working day in a clinic, making people healthy.
+He can spend his working day in a clinic, making people healthy.
 In exchange for this labour, he receives money.
-He uses the money to buy goods and services.
+He uses the money to support his wife and two children.
+With this money he can buy goods and services.